derfloh205/coding_assistant/README.md

 <h2>Introduction</h2>

 Coding_Assistant should be an enhancement to everybody who likes to code plain text in linux.
-It is a simple shell command, providing easy and fast usage.
+It is a simple shell command, providing easy and fast usage and can e.g. be used along with Sublime, Notepad or other Plain Text Editors.

 <h2> SETUP </h2>